klumw/copper-examples/copper-kubernetes/README.md

-Copper-kubernetes Example
+Copper-Kubernetes Example
 ===================
 This setup deploys copper-engine, postgres db, copper-GUI and the REST based copper-mock using Kubernetes.
-The deployment was tested on minikube v1.12.0 with Kubernetes v1.18.3.
-Make sure that your minikube config has enough memory/cpu resources to run the example.
+Deployment was tested on minikube v1.16.0 with Kubernetes v1.20.0.
+Make sure you provide enough cpu/memory resources in minikube config.
-The example shows a multi engine scenario where the number of running Copper Engine instances is set by a ReplicaSet.
+The example shows a multi engine scenario where the number of running Copper Engine instances is set by a Deployment with 2 replicas.
 Depending on your Computer and Internet connection, initial startup can take quite some time.

 Order check workflow